Charles J. Guiteau: Trial and execution

 1881 political cartoon from the magazine Puck, showing Guiteau holding a gun and a note that says "An office or your life!"
 The caption for the cartoon reads "Model Office Seeker".

 Guiteau became something of a media sensation during his entire trial for his bizarre behavior, which included his cursing and insulting the judge, most of the witnesses, the prosecution, and even his defense team, as well as formatting his testimony in epic poems which he recited at length, and soliciting legal advice from random spectators in the audience via passed notes.
 He dictated an autobiography to the New York Herald, ending it with a personal ad for "a nice Christian lady under 30 years of age."
 He appeared oblivious to the American public's hatred of him, even after he was almost killed twice himself.
 He frequently smiled and waved at spectators and reporters in and out of the courtroom.

-A cartoon depicting Guiteau as a dangerous fool, from Frank Leslie's Illustrated Newspaper.

-Guiteau sent a letter in which he argued that Arthur should set him free because he had just increased Arthur's salary by making him president.
 At one point, Guiteau argued before Cox that Garfield was killed not by the bullets but by medical malpractice; "The doctors killed Garfield, I just shot him."
 Throughout the trial and up until his execution, Guiteau was housed at St. Elizabeths Hospital in the southeastern quadrant of Washington, D.C.
 While in prison and awaiting execution, Guiteau wrote a defense of the assassination he had committed and an account of his own trial, which was published as The Truth, and the Removal.